weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

-- Load already exiting instances from the init block of a Model.
+- Load already existing instances from the init block of a Model

 ## 6.1.0
 - Adds `weaver.disconnect()` function to close the socket connection